robmarano/robmarano.github.io/courses/ece251/2026/assignments/hw-09-solution.md

 **3. Datapath Component Latencies (Based on textbook Ex.
 4.7)**

 *   **A. R-Type Latency Calculation:**
     *   *Explanation*: To trace latency, follow the exact electrical path drawn traversing textbook Figure 4.11.
-Start at the PC, travel through Instruction Memory, down into the Registers, out the top line into the ALUSrc MUX to hit the ALU, then travel natively out of the ALU and thread strictly back into the Register File Write port, locking the state.
+Start at the PC, travel through Instruction Memory, down into the Registers, out the top line into the ALUSrc MUX to hit the ALU, then travel natively out of the ALU and thread back into the Register File Write port, locking the state.
     *   *Pathway:* `PC Clock-to-Q` -> `Instruction Memory` -> `Register Read` -> `ALUSrc MUX` -> `ALU` -> `MemtoReg MUX` -> `Register Setup Time`
     *   *Math:* $30 + 250 + 150 + 25 + 200 + 25 + 20$
     *   **Answer:** **700 ps**